-In recent months DVLA have been refusing to change the body type of Kombi and Panel vans to motor caravan and instead re-registering them as “van with side windows” or “window van”.
-This doesn’t effect the ability to use or insure a panel or kombi van as a camper, but does bring into question the speed limits for converted campers.
+Change of use: In recent months DVLA have been refusing to change the body type of Kombi and panel vans to ‘Motorcaravan’.
+This is bringing into question the speed limits for converted campers.

 Before conversion, both panel vans and most Kombis are registered with DVLA as goods vehicles and as such have speed limits of 50mph on single carriage ways, 60mph on dual carriage ways and 70mph on motorways.

 If you are looking to get a campervan converted, and you want to be able to drive at passenger car speeds, one option is to buy a Kombi which is registered as a car.
 This can be done if you are buying a new van, but various choices need to be made to make sure the vehicle is registered correctly.
 Please get in touch if you would like further advice on this.